khuedoan/homelab/README.md

   - Build a Kubernetes cluster (based on k3s)
 - Build the `./bootstrap` layer:
   - Install ArgoCD
-  - Kustomize creates the [root Argo application](./bootstrap/root-app) that will install other Argo applications
+  - Install ApplicationSet to manage other layers (and also manage itself)

-From now on, the root app will install the remaining layers (`./system`, `./platform`, `./apps`) and the `./bootstrap` layer will manage itself.
+From now on, ArgoCD will do the rest:

+- Build the `./system` layer (storage, networking, monitoring, etc)
+- Build the `./platform` layer (Gitea, Vault, SSO, etc)
+- Build the `./apps` layer: (Syncthing, Jellyfin, etc)

 Please visit the [Provisioning flow document](https://khuedoan.github.io/homelab/deployment/provisioning_flow.html) to learn more.